Joan1590/adonis5-jwt/README.md

 Add JWT authentication to Adonisjs v5.
 Thanks to https://github.com/alex-oliveira for the starting implementation!

+Thanks to https://github.com/maxgalbu/adonis5-jwt for make the auth, work correctly, but i need the payload without a force data object property xD

 ## Installation

 Make sure to install and configure `@adonisjs/auth` and `@adonisjs/lucid` beforehand, by running the following commands: